libsidplayfp/VICE-testprogs/VIC20/via_t1crash/readme.txt

     sets all VIA1 timers to 0, should return "all ok"

 via2crash.prg:
-    sets all VIA2 timers to 0, the program will hang when setting T1H, as that is used by the system IRQ.
+    sets all VIA2 timers to 0, should return "all ok".
+    NOTE: will not return to basic